When to use these Formats

-Etlworks Integrator supports two widely used EDI (electronic data interchange) formats: X12 and EDIFACT.
+The Etlworks Integrator supports two widely used EDI (electronic data interchange) Formats: X12 and EDIFACT.

-contact Etlworks support to enable EDI connector for your account.
+Contact Etlworks support to enable the EDIFACT connector for your account.
 X12 connector is already enabled.

-Read how to work with EDI messages in Etlworks.
+Read how to work with EDI messages in the Etlworks Integrator.

 204, for and for EDIFACT -

-- XML File Name - the name of the XML file to be created.
-If this property is set the system will create an XML file by converting EDI document to XML.
-Read about saving EDI file as XML.
+Name of the XML file to convert EDI document to: if this property is set, the system will create a file with a specified name by converting the EDI document to XML.
+Read about saving an EDI file as XML.

-- Do not convert XML to Dataset - if this property is enabled and XML File Name is set the system will create an XML file but will not parse it and will not convert it to the dataset.
-Set it to true if you simply want to convert EDI to XML without creating a dataset.
-Read about saving EDI file as XML.
+Name of the XML fileis set the system will create an XML file but will not parse it.
+Enable this property if you want to convert EDI to XML without creating a dataset.
+Read about saving an EDI file as XML.

-- Template - this is a template in the X12 or EDIFACT format.
-If this field is not empty, Integrator will use it to populate column names and data types.
-Template is an optional field.
+Template: this is a template in the X12 or EDIFACT Format.
+If this field is not empty, the Etlworks Integrator will use it to populate column names and data types.
+The template is an optional field.

 x12 or edi(depending on EDI dialect) is going to be the default extension.